 There are some excellent techniques available to assist in determining what customers value the most.
 One of the most popular is referred to as quality functional design (QFD).
 To begin developing a QFD, conduct consumer interviews to ascertain which characteristics or qualities are most important to them.
 Then you match those qualities to your design to guarantee that you’re concentrating your efforts on creating products and services that truly fulfil your clients’ needs.

 A-B Testing is another often used strategy for discovering client preferences.
 To conduct an A-B Test, you must provide your customer with two options: Option A and Option B. Online merchants frequently prefer this strategy to determine the best fulfilment solution based on various parameters.

-3. Increase Responsiveness and Flexibility
+3. Increase Flexibility

 Another critical reason to invest in supply chain management capabilities is the ability to adapt to change.
 The current business environment is volatile, with numerous factors influencing how organisations run and survive.
 Supply chain management can assist businesses in adapting to the challenges of globalisation, economic instability, and rising consumer expectations, among other concerns.

 Economic crises wreak havoc on consumer demand and manufacturing.
 Weaker firms who cannot foresee changes in their supply chains, adapt capacity and manage inventory levels will perish.
 To minimise the impact of economic downturns, firms should develop adaptive operating models anchored by a flexible supply chain and a variable cost structure.
 Additionally, the adoption of standardised procedures and systems enables the company to rapidly scale up or down operations in response to sudden variations in demand.